-Electrical engineering isn’t as hard as people show it.
+Electrical engineering isn’t as hard as people make it.
 Here you can understand electrical engineering with just three basic engineering quantities.
-So, let’s get to that
+So, let’s get to that.

 Electrical engineering is one of the most demanding yet complex engineering fields.
 Electrical engineering isn’t just specified to electric, instead, you get the exposure of the construction sites, manufacturing sites, design companies, and whatnot.

 In short, every department that intends to have machinery or other electrical/electronic equipment has the need for an electrical engineer.
 Yes, here we stand; in every department of every field you will always find an electrical engineer holding the company’s main assets in hands.

 Engineering is something that demands through understanding.
 The learner should know the basics in order to go high in the field.

 If your teacher ever says the words “As you already know” and you realize that you actually don’t know because nobody finds it important enough to discuss, then you have come to the right place.